fabien-roy/glo-4003-spamdul/README.md

 # SPAMD-UL

 **This is our project for course GLO-4003 at Laval University.
-We are team 4 : L'inquisition espagnol.**
+We are team 4 : L'inquisition espagnole.**

 **Requests supported by SPAMD-UL are specified on [this project's GitHub Pages](https://glo4003ul.github.io/a20-eq4/).**